Resources and Documents

 1.4.1 Nicknames and Customization

-Any player found to be in breach of the above rules during an event may be asked to modify the problematic aspect of their game and/or be subject to penalties up to and including Disqualification.
+Any competitor found to be in breach of the above rules during an event may be asked to modify the problematic aspect of their game and/or be subject to penalties up to and including Disqualification.

 1.5 Team Lists

 The 2024 Video Game Championship Season will utilize an open team list format.
-Players are required to provide a legible and accurate list of the Pokémon that comprise their team.
+Competitors are required to provide a legible and accurate list of the Pokémon that comprise their team.
 All Pokémon information provided on the team list (see below) will be made available to the opponent except for the Pokémon’s stats (Speed, etc.).

 1.5.1 Contents of the Team List

-As long as the team list records the player’s name, in-game Trainer name of the profile they will be participating under, Player ID, and date of birth, alongside the following information for each Pokémon, it will be accepted:
+As long as the team list records the competitor’s name, in-game Trainer name of the profile they will be participating under, Player ID, and date of birth, alongside the following information for each Pokémon, it will be accepted:

-Pokémon species, including whether that Pokémon is a regional variant (such as Galarian) or a specific named form (such as Wash Rotom instead of Rotom)
+Pokémon species, including whether that Pokémon is a regional variant (such as Paldean) or a specific named form (such as Wash Rotom instead of Rotom)

 If the gender of the Pokémon affects any battle statistics, the gender should be listed as a form.
 Examples include Meowstic and Indeedee.
-The genders of Nidoran♀ and Nidoran♂ are part of their species names and should be included.

 Form name is not required in the case of forms that are purely aesthetic in nature or entirely dictated by other criteria listed on the team list.
 Examples include Gastrodon, Sawsbuck, and Alcremie.

-It is strongly recommended that the player list the form name regardless of whether the above criteria applies, as failing to list the form name in a case for which it is required could result in penalties.
+It is strongly recommended that the competitor list the form name regardless of whether the above criteria applies, as failing to list the form name in a case for which it is required could result in penalties.

 Ability